Chicken Enchilada Skillet

 - Don’t forget your other toppings like lettuce, tomatoes, and sour cream.

-- Mix up a batch of Skinny Grapefruit Margaritas, but sweet with a low carb honey substitute or other low carb simple syrup.
+- Mix up a batch of Skinny Grapefruit Margaritas, but sweet with a low carb honey substitute or another low carb simple syrup.

 Check out some more recipes and reviews from Easy Keto Dinners…